dnguyen179/scRNA_Inferelator_Aug2017/README.md

 - Alter the names of the input file and of the two output files as desired
 - Output: 2 files – G.S and prior
 - Once the input and parameters have been altered, type this command to run the program:
+- To invoke, type this command:
 [in MATLAB] rand_GS_50.m <RET>

 IV.
 Post-Inferelator
 (get_group.R; get_TF.py)
 - This step uses R and Python
 - Edit the get_group.R R program as desired to select the name of the input Inferelator file.
 The body of the program will need to be altered to reflect the number of predictor groups.
 The program code must match the number of groups in the selected Inferelator file used as input.
+  + To invoke, type this command:
 [in R]  Rscript get_group.R <RET>

 - The output of get_group.R is used as the input for get_TF.py: Edit the get_TF.py Python file aS desired to select the name of the input Inferelator file (as the "network").
 The "pred_file" will be set to the output file name of the R program run avbove.
 The "TF_network" will be set to the desired output file name.
+  + To invoke, type this command:
 [in Python]  Python3 get_TF.py